allochi/gohst/README.md

 User of Transactions
 ====================

-Transactions are started simply by calling gohst.Begin() on a datastore.
+Transactions are started by calling gohst.Begin() on a datastore.
 This will not only return a transaction object, but also registers the transaction in the datastore with a name and start time, which allow to call open transactions from several function before committing them, maybe this is a bad idea, just don't use it if you can't live with the consequences.

 ```
 // Begin a transaction